Reeseville Ridge Nursery

 Tall shrub with bright green leaves.
 Very showy sterile white flowers in "Snowballs" cover the plant in May, no fruit.
 10-15'.
 Zone 4.
 2019

 Cultivar with bright green leaves, good flowers, and golden yellow fruit.
 8'.
 Zone 4.

 Small tree form plant with thick green leaves remaining into November.
 Creamy white bloom and blue fruit.
 15-20'.
 Zone 4.
 SWC 3.00 6-12” 4.00

 Viburnum prunifolium 'Summer Charm'

 Same form with reddish new leaves and red fall color.
 Has been used for a nice hedge.
 Zone 4 SWC 3.00

 Viburnum rafinesquianum Native Rafinesque Viburnum

 Our selection for glossy green thick leaves which turn a rich burgundy in fall, the color persisting for weeks.
 Nice full growth with white flowers and glossy black fruit.
 Does not suffer powdery mildew as most of this species seem to.
 To 5'.
-Zone 3.
-Sold out
+Zone 3. pots 4.00

-Large robust growing shrub with white lacecap flowers and persistent red fruit.
+Large robust growing shrub with white lacecap flowers and persistent yellow fruit.
 Zone 3